JackDunnNZ/UCIData.jl/README.md

 For example, if you wanted to normalize the data and were working with a binary classifier (and thus need two classes) you would run `julia convert.jl -n -c 2`

+If `class_size` is set to `1`, then the behavior is slightly different.
+One file will be output for each class in the dataset, in which the respective class will take value `1` while all other classes take value `0`.
+These output files are then suited for the task of distinguishing a single class from all others.

 #### From Julia

 First include the file: